 The photographs in this collection are archival pigment prints made on 100% acid-free rag papers in limited editions.
 The image stability of pigment ink printing is superior to that of any other method of photographic printing, including traditional silver-halide, Chromogenic or metal-based.
 Each print is UV, scratch and moisture protected by multiple layers of archival varnish.

 Images shown are representative of the artist.
-Please contact the gallery for availability.
+Please contact the gallery for availability, sizes and pricing.